mahoon2/cavp_runner/libs/README_LIBBUILD.md

 `cp src/.libs/libwolfssl.a ketu-firmware/tools/cavp_testing/libs`

 Please note that this command is for building static library for AES-GCM.
-If you want to use other crypto algorithms, you should re-configure.
+If you want to use other crypto algorithms, you should re-configure without `DWOLFSSL_AEAD_ONLY`.

 ## How to build wolfssl library archive for K2(RISC-V cross compile)